jangodev/Orbit/README.md

 # Orbit
 Anime, games, youtube, all 100% unblocked for school.
+Bypasses school security like GoGuardian, Securely, iboss, etc.
 Used as a bookmarklet.

-# Join the discord for more info
+# Join the discord for more info:
 https://discord.gg/PXp4E5cRNA

 # How to use: